 Product liability insurance

 Protects your business against claims that the products you import, manufacture, repair or sell have caused injury or damage to customers.
-If you’ve heard about any of the issues Samsung have experienced with product recalls in the last 12 months, you’ll understand why this type of insurance is a must.
+If you’ve heard about any of the issues Samsung have experienced with product recalls a few years ago, you’ll understand why this type of insurance is a must.

 If you provide services or advice to your clients, professional indemnity insurance will make sure you are not held accountable for errors of judgement or omissions of information during services.
 This type of insurance is especially necessary for architects, engineers, public health advisors, financial advisors and lawyers.